oliyh/cljs-webapp-from-scratch/README.md

 Let's try pushing a dom element into the page:

+> Just push a textnode to make it more concise?

 ```
 // todo make this just use the text node for brevity?
   (let [p (js/document.createElement "p")